Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Cab through the streets of Edinburgh| ©Mark Morgan

 There is a cheaper and similar option: the shuttle from the airport, an option offered by some companies.
-The price is indeed lower (around 30€) but you will have to make the transfer to Edinburgh airport.
+The price is indeed lower (around 30€) but you will have to make the transfer to the Edinburgh airport.

-My advice if you order a cab is to try to negotiate a price for the round trip and, if you are interested, also include transfers around St. Andrews and the surrounding towns.
+My advice if you order a cab is to try to negotiate a price for the round trip and, if you are interested, also include the transfers around St. Andrews and the surrounding towns.
 If you want to be picked up somewhere in Edinburgh, make sure you contact one of the official companies, such as Central Taxis, and that you have money to pay in cash, otherwise there is a 5% surcharge.

 Interesting facts